TanStack/query/docs/src/pages/docs/api.md

 - `refetchOnWindowFocus: Boolean`
   - Optional
   - Set this to `true` or `false` to enable/disable automatic refetching on window focus for this query.
+- `refetchOnReconnect: Boolean`
+  - Optional
+  - Set this to `true` or `false` to enable/disable automatic refetching on reconnect for this query.
 - `onSuccess: Function(data) => data`
   - Optional
   - This function will fire any time the query successfully fetches new data.